Storm on the Stock Exchange: Storming

-Reactions and further processes
+Reactions and aftermath

-The storm on the Stock Exchange made a great impression on the contemporaries and especially bourgeois politicians and media distanced themselves from the revolutionaries.
-Illustreret Tidende compared the storm with the ravages of the Red Army and looting in the Finnish Civil War, which was at its height, and added: "On the 259th anniversary of the assault on Copenhagen, we experienced the Danish storm on the stock exchange.
+The storming of the stock exchange made a great impression on the contemporaries, especially politicians and media who distanced themselves from the syndicalists.
+Illustreret Tidende compared the storming with the ravages of the Red Army and looting in the Finnish Civil War, which was at its height, and added: "On the 259th anniversary of the assault on Copenhagen, we experienced the Danish storm on the stock exchange.
 It is truly time that the bourgeoisie again awakens."